MS in CPP Curriculum Requirements (33 credit hours)

 The MSCPP degree prepares graduates to be advanced practitioners in a variety of community and agency/organizational settings.
 Whether students are just beginning their careers or looking to advance in their current profession, the MS in Criminology and Professional Practice provides comprehensive education and specialized training necessary for effective individuals in leadership positions in a wide variety of government agencies and community organizations.

 Upon completion of foundation course work in criminology, students select one of the following areas of concentration to be the focus of their studies.

 Variable course delivery formats

-Students design their academic program to develop competence in a specific concentration area that interests them.
-Students choose 21 of their 33 credit hours of course work from one of three concentrations and three elective courses.
+Students help to design their graduate degree program to develop competence in a specific concentration area of interest.
+Students choose 21 of their 33 credit hours of course work from one of three concentrations and two Criminology and Criminal Justice elective courses.

 Take Knowledge Back to Work

-Employers and organizations will benefit from the MS in Criminology and Professional Practice coursework as students continuously apply cutting-edge administrative, treatment and emergency management practices to real world conditions.
+Employers and organizations will benefit from employing graduates of the MS in Criminology and Professional Practice program as our students are prepared to identify, understand, and apply cutting-edge administrative, emergency management, and treatment and rehabilitative practices to challenging real world conditions.